martynakiljan/-my-first-serious-website/README.md

 It was also the first commercial project for a client.
 I created the website for free, just to train.

+-The website is fully responsive
-Thanks to the form on the website, the customer can send a message to the owner.
+-Thanks to the form on the website, the customer can send a message to the owner.
 It works through an API that connects to the service and sends it messages.

 I used here: EmailJS

 Documentation: https://www.emailjs.com/docs/

 Technologies: HTML, CSS, JAVA SCRIPT, RWD (Responsive web design).